machal/cssmine-content/css3-flexbox.md

 -   flex item – all direct children of a flex container

--   main axis – horizontal is default but can be changed
+-   main axis – horizontal is default but it can be changed

 -   cross axis – perpendicular to the main-axis, so it is similar to the main axis when default